 The UK government has made efforts to rein-in the banks by setting lending targets which have largely been ignored.
 It is also considering ‘ring-fencing’ British banks - splitting banks’ retail arms from their investment arms – to protect customer deposits.
 But banks are railing at any government interference warning they will shift their operations to friendlier climates.

 Worse, in March this year, one of Britain’s best-known banks, which rejected a bailout from the taxpayer but did accept emergency funding from the Bank of England and the US Federal Reserve, rewarded its Chief Executive with £6.5 million, gifted £33m in shares to the co-head of its investment arm, while five of the banks’ executives and brokers received bonuses totalling £38 million.
-Last year, the reported a payout of £554 million to just 231 key employees, which is nothing short of an obscenity in the current belt-tightening climate.
+Last year, the #bank reported a payout of £554 million to just 231 key employees, which is nothing short of an obscenity in the current belt-tightening climate.

-In April, the same announced a nine percent decline in first quarter pre-tax profit just hours before its AGM which saw its shareholders seething.
+In April, the same #bank announced a nine percent decline in first quarter pre-tax profit just hours before its AGM which saw its shareholders seething.
 One furious private shareholder told the Dow Jones Newswire that he had been a shareholder for 50 years and didn’t feel he had been treated fairly in sharing the pain.
 “The shares have plummeted, the dividend is 20 percent of what it had been, while the high earners are back to where they were,” he complained.

 When banks everywhere are vulnerable due to their incestuous relationships at a time when the Euro Zone is in danger due to weakened Greek, Irish, Spanish and Portuguese economies, governments should intervene to stop the culture of greed that riddles the entire banking sector - still being managed by the same self-serving individuals whose questionable dealings triggered the downturn.
 Indeed, some American banks admitted misdealing and agreed to pay sizeable amounts to the SEC, when sued.
 Banking needs new brooms ready to sweep away old mentalities.

-Since banks won’t regulate themselves, it is up to governments to control the system with an iron fist else abandon their economies to banking executives who are more concerned with fattening their own accounts than satisfying their customers and shareholders let alone worrying about the fate of their nation.
+Since banks won’t regulate themselves, it is up to governments to control the system with an iron fist else abandon their economies to banking executives who are more concerned with fattening their own #bank accounts than satisfying their customers and shareholders let alone worrying about the fate of their nation.